 You can do that by reviewing the claims you get in the mail.
 You can also go online to monitor all medical activity done in your name.
 Keep in mind this is one of the hardest scams to notice.

-Almost 30% of the data breaches in 2017 were related to healthcare.
+Hospitals account for 30% of all large data breaches.
 Now that you know what medical identity theft is, make sure to take the needed steps and keep your personal information safe.

 4. Debit or Credit Card Fraud

 This is one of the better-known scams.
 In this age of online and contactless payment, losing your card can seriously impact your finances.
 However, even without access to your physical card, fraudsters can still make unauthorized transactions - if they get their hands on your account number, PIN, and security code.

 Regularly checking your card’s transfers is the best way to protect yourself from identity theft.
 You should also make sure to never submit your payment information to shady websites.